fox32-arch/fox32/README.md

 ## Getting Started

-Stable releases are available on the [Releases page](https://github.com/fox32-arch/fox32/releases).
+Prebuilt Linux binaries of the latest commit are available on the [GitHub Actions page](https://github.com/fox32-arch/fox32/actions).

-Prebuilt Linux binaries of the latest commit are also available on the [GitHub Actions page](https://github.com/fox32-arch/fox32/actions).
+Releases available on the [Releases page](https://github.com/fox32-arch/fox32/releases) are **very outdated** at the moment and should not be used.

 ### Building